 Photo Credit: ©Thinkstock/Voyagerix

-Lie #3: Pornography helps people stay faithful to their spouses
+Lie #3: Porn addiction in marriage helps people stay faithful to their spouses

 In my clinical practice, couples often report using pornography as a way to spice up their sex lives and strengthen their connection in order to prevent them from moving outside the relationship for sexual satisfaction.
 What they ultimately find, however, is that it actually breeds problematic sexual encounters and a growing distance in their relationship.